iGitScor/Kickstarter/README.md

 ### Gulp script does not work ?

-If gulp scripts fail, check if gulp is installed globally by launching `gulp help` command **Solution** : See the CLI documentation for alternatives.
+If gulp scripts fail, check if gulp is installed globally by launching `gulp help` command.

+**Solution** : See the CLI documentation for alternatives.
 Scripts have to be executed with npm in this case.

 ### Less files are not automatically compiled ?